ory/meta/README.md

 ## Github Sync action

-The [meta scripts](https://github.com/ory/meta/tree/master/scripts) serve to synchronize all ORY repositories to a common template, including README, CONTRIBUTING, COC, SECURITY, LICENCE and Github Workflows with close to zero manual interaction.
+The [meta scripts](https://github.com/ory/meta/tree/master/scripts) serve to synchronize all Ory repositories to a common template, including README, CONTRIBUTING, COC, SECURITY, LICENCE and Github Workflows with close to zero manual interaction.
 Depending on repository type (server, library, action) specific templates can be